 Video

 We’d like you to show us who you are beyond what we read on paper.
 What is the motivation for your entrepreneurial journey?
 Create a short video (max 90 seconds) describing your entrepreneurial drive or spark.
-Feel free to be creative, however, there is no right or wrong way to create this video.
+There is no right or wrong way to create this video, however, feel free to be creative (or not) and have fun!

 We suggest designating your recommenders early, at least a few weeks before the application review date you are aiming for.
 Recommenders will receive an email directing them to the online recommendation form.